pxw-paul/pxw-debug/README.md

 :-----           | :---------
-debugIsON        | Test if the debugging is on. debugObject      | The variable containing the debug object.
+debugIsON        | Test if the debugging is on. debugObject      | The variable containing the debug object. debugFormat(text)| Formats the text where the contains a string to format that may include variables in {}, eg "Value of x={x}".
+If the {} do not match then it is likely to cause a compile failure.

 ## Finally.
 Because the marcos are constantly checking for the existence of an object even when there is no active debug logging they take a little bit of time.